matnrocha/matnrocha/README.md

 I am especially interested in tackling complex backend challenges, managing databases, and working with large-scale distributed systems.
 I enjoy being in environments where I can keep learning, growing, and contributing value.

-I also enjoy playing the guitar and diving into algorithms :stuck_out_tongue:.